 This post was first shared as issue 14 of These Sacred Words

-But, if I’m honest, I struggle to see God’s faithfulness in every area of my life, and I have a feeling I’m not alone in this struggle.
-It’s so easy for me to say “MAN, God has been faithful to birth this church and to allow us to be a part of it,” but in the areas of my life where God has not done what I wanted him to do… I don’t find myself rehearsing his faithfulness as easily…
+If I’m honest, I struggle to see God’s faithfulness in every area of my life, and I have a feeling I’m not alone in this struggle.
+It’s so easy for me to say “MAN, God has been faithful” when he does what I hope he will.
+But in the areas of my life where God has not done what I wanted him to do… I don’t find myself rehearsing his faithfulness as easily…

 It’s a little easier when you feel like you’re living in the will of God, working for his purposes, serving him in a tangible way… it’s easier then to say to the Lord, “Yes.
 I trust you.”